Obligations with Physical Delivery in a Multi-Layered Financial Network: The model

 We use the clearing mechanism to compute the \emph{realized holdings} $y(q) \in \bbr^{n \times m}_+$ under the pricing vector $q \in \bbr^m_{++}$.
 This is provided by a fixed point of the clearing mechanism, i.e.,

 We now consider conditions for the existence of maximal and minimal clearing solutions $y(q)$, which is the general property satisfied in the Eisenberg-Noe model, under a crisis price of $q$.
 These results are then used to prove a sufficient condition for the uniqueness of the clearing solution by guaranteeing that the maximal and minimal solutions must coincide.
 Note that, due to the generality of the payment scheme, encoded by the payment utility functions, it is not possible to directly apply the results of \cite{EN01} on the marked-to-market assets and liabilities for each firm; however, in the special case discussed in Remark~\ref{Rem:proportional-unique} below this approach could be taken.
+Additionally, due to the utility maximizing behavior of the regulators (through the payment utility function) and solvent banks (through the utility functions), we must consider comparative statics of the bilevel optimization problems for each firm to prove the result as provided in the appendix.

 \begin{lemma} Fix a price $q \in \bbr^{m}_{++}$.
 Let the \emph{payment utility functions} $h_i: [0,\bar p_i] \times \bbr^{(n-1) \times m}_+ \times \bbr^m_{++} \to \bbr$ be strictly increasing, strictly concave, and supermodular in its first argument.
 Let the \emph{utility functions} $u_i: \bbr^m_+ \times \bbr^{(n-1) \times m}_+ \times \bbr^m_{++} \to \bbr$ be concave and supermodular in its first argument.
 Additionally assume that $Y_i(y,q)$ (defined in~\eqref{Eq:holding}) is singleton-valued for any $y \in \bbr^{n \times m}$ and for all agents $i$. \begin{enumerate} \item There exists a greatest and least clearing holdings $y^{\uparrow}(q) \geq y^{\downarrow}(q)$ satisfying $y = Y(y,q)$. \item The positive equity of all firms is equal for every fixed point, i.e., $(y_i^{\uparrow}(q) - \bar p_i)^+ = (y_i^{\downarrow}(q) - \bar p_i)^+$ for every firm $i$. \end{enumerate} \end{lemma}